ubcgif/2024-aqgeo-potential-fields-tutorial/slides.md

     # Initialize a result array full of zeros
     result = np.zeros_like(easting, dtype=np.float64)

-    # Forward every prism for each observation point
+    # On each observation point, forward each prism
     for i in numba.prange(len(easting)):
         for j in range(prisms.shape[0]):
             result[i] += gravity_u(